 It’s also good to add locations to your custom profile fields in any global company, so people know when your work hours are likely to overlap.

-7. Default to public channels
+7. Default to public channels for better workplace communication

 Too frequently, people reserve public channels for teamwide announcements, keeping most communication in direct messages, which unnecessarily silos information into private discussions.